Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities

-The physical quantities measured by the Wilkinson Microwave Anisotropy Probe (\textsc{wmap}) \cite{2010arXiv1001.4744J} and needed in the parameter $\mu_{\text{m}}$ (\ref{eq:H-dec-wmap}) of the generalised Lifshitz-Khalatnikov theory is the redshift at decoupling, the present values of the Hubble function and the background radiation temperature, the age of the universe and the fluctuations in the background radiation temperature.
+The physical quantities measured by Planck \cite{2013arXiv1303.5076P} and needed in the parameter $\mu_{\text{m}}$ (\ref{eq:H-dec-wmap}) of the generalised cosmological perturbation theory are the redshift at decoupling, the present values of the Hubble function and the background radiation temperature, the age of the universe and the fluctuations in the background radiation temperature.
 The numerical values of these quantities are

 Substituting the observed values (\ref{eq:init-wmap-z})--(\ref{eq:back-T-tp}) into (\ref{eq:H-dec-wmap}), one finds